SPAN 1004 - Introduction to Spanish IB

 3, 4, 10

 Required Resources- “¿Cómo se dice en español?
 2” (Reader).
-Available from MyUni to all students enrolled in the course.
+Available from the Image and Copy Centre, Level 1, Hughes Building.

 - Collins Paperback Spanish Dictionary, available from Unibooks.